tashijeshong/ATinstagram/README.md

 <br/>

-To combine multiple output files for the same tag:
+To analyze the data:
+1. Add file "data_thinned.csv" into the top level of the /data/ folder
-1. Go into the src folder and call "python Analyze.py \<hashtag\>"
+2. Go into the src folder and call "python Analyze.py"
-2. Check the data folder for the results
+3. Check the results folder for the results (if you selected to print results)

 <br/>